menashe12346/Evil_Twin/README.md

 sudo python3 start_attack.py
 ```

-You'll be guided through:
+This will:
-1. Interface selection and switching to monitor/AP mode.
+1. Set interfaces to the required mode.
-2. SSID setup.
-3. Scanning for connected clients.
-4. Deauth attack.

-### 🔧 Notes:
-- `hostapd.conf` must match your desired settings (will be edited automatically).
-- Use only on authorized networks for testing or lab environments!
+2. Ask you to choose a network and client.
+3. Launch the fake AP.
+4. Start captive portal & DHCP server.
+5. Launch the deauthentication attack.

 ---

 ## 🛡️ 2.
 Evil Twin Detection Tool

 ### 🧷 Functionality:
-- Constantly scans all Wi-Fi networks.
+- Constantly scans Wi-Fi environment for anomalies.
-- Detects duplicate SSIDs with different BSSIDs or suspicious signal strengths (RSSI).
+- Detects duplicate SSIDs from different BSSIDs (possible clones).
-- Flags anomalies and prints alerts to the screen.
+- Compares RSSI for suspicious signal inconsistencies.

 ### ▶️ How to Run